vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/workload-tenancy-conformance-test.md

 possible, you could have the user select the lifecycle event from a dropdown in an interface, and then have that configure the correct tests.

-Second, as you potentially move toward a gitops-type workflow, it will be possible to have the tests run automatically based on changes checked into a gitops repository.
+Second, as you potentially move toward a GitOps-type workflow, it will be possible to have the tests run automatically based on changes checked into a Git repository.
 The issue would be tagging the change types in the workflow so that the correct tests would be run, based on the type of event that occurs.
 Tests can be selected based on the SIG or test type.
 This would potentially allow a further refinement of the test run to the particular areas impacted by